Learning Password Best Practices Through In-Task Instruction: Results

 Figure~\ref{fig:bka_by_group} shows that behavior-knowledge alignment was high and similar across groups: 88.6\% for T1, 84.2\% for T2, and 85.7\% for T3.
 This result illustrates that when participants resolved a rule in their post-testing password, they usually answered at least one survey question about that rule correctly.

 At the rule level, the survey did not include any questions whose target rule was \textit{Length}, and \textit{Dictionary} was not part of the Post-testing rule checks, so these two rules are omitted.
 Alignment for the remaining rules is generally high (Figure~\ref{fig:bka_per_rule_by_group}; Appendix Table~\ref{tab:bka_rule}). \textit{Symbol} and \textit{Number} have their highest alignment in T3 (around 100\%). \textit{Personal information} is at ceiling in all three groups.
-The user counts reflect the subset of participants of each rule who both received tips and had at least one survey question mapped to those rules, not the user size of that rule.
-These rule-level patterns are consistent with the idea that the interactive friction in T3 is especially helpful for remembering concrete rules such as \textit{Symbol} and \textit{Number} once they have been applied in the post-testing password creation.
+These rule-level patterns are consistent with the idea in \S\ref{subsubsec:rule_level_survey_compliance} that the interactive friction in T3 is especially helpful for remembering concrete rules such as \textit{Symbol} and \textit{Number} once they have been applied in the post-testing password creation.